-This was a lovely quick and easy wreath to make, although I'm not entirely sure if the Spiderman fabric worked.
-I don't know if it's because I'd been working on it all day, or if this is one of those cases where the fabric doesn't quite work or I'm just not a big enough Spiderman fan, as my son did take a shine to it!
+This was a lovely easy wreath to make, although I'm not entirely sure if the Spiderman fabric worked.
+I don't know if it's because I'd been working on it all day, or if this is one of those cases where the fabric doesn't quite work.

 To make the wreath was very simple.